Learn how to tell the time in English through Pictures and Examples.

 - What time is it?

 - Do you have the time?

-- Do you know what time is it?
+- Do you know what time it is?

 More polite ways to ask the time (especially from a stranger)

-- Can you tell me what time is it, please?
+- Can you tell me what time it is, please?